nanakoohashi/Statistics/Theory.md

 In cases of multiple tests, the probability that at least one incorrect result is reported can be expressed based on the confidence level of the individual results.
 The family-wise error rate is the overall confidence level of multiple statistical tests due to type I errors.
 The significance of the k independent statistical tests is given by ̅α = 1 - (1-α_comparison )^k
 - If the tests are not independent, the significance is given by:
  ̅α ≤ kα_comparison
+#### Techniques
+The Bonferroni method sets a minimum critical value to reject each statistical test to assure a minimum significance level for a group of tests. *Ex: If the desired significance level is 0.05 for 5 independent tests, an individual test is rejected if the p-value for that test is less than 0.05/5 = 0.*
+- Helps restrict type I errors
+- More type II errors.